imvicencio/MCW-Microservices-architecture/Whiteboard design session/WDS student guide - Microservices architecture.md

 Contoso Events has experienced consistent growth trends and now has almost 1 million customers.
 They intend to further grow market share and increase sales by redesigning their current web sites to improve usability and conversion rates, improve responsiveness across devices.
 In addition, they will create mobile apps for iPhone, Android and Windows Phone devices.
 Following this, Contoso Events plans to extend its reach through partners by exposing its core event ticket sales and reporting APIs to partners.
 The plan is to retire and replace the existing solution to serve customers with a better experience, preserving code where possible but migrating to a decoupled design with improved business agility.

 To meet demand during peak periods they rely on a combination of auto-scaling and manual intervention to scale in advance of expected bursts of traffic, such as when a popular event has tickets first go on sale.
 The CIO, Steve Dormer, is concerned about system performance, scalability and associated costs.
-The company has already been experiencing more frequent, peak traffic periods and this has increased hosting costs.
-He would like to investigate ways to control exponential increases in hosting and related operational costs as they grow.
+In the other hand, the company is looking forward to adopt a DevOps culture by implementing modern software architectures and development platforms.

 The company also has challenges rolling out new features and supporting new events on demand.
 Features have evolved in situ to where the solution has many interdependencies that increase the risk of regressions across features when changes are introduced.
 This is particularly challenging with the ticket ordering process as the data model for new events is often slightly different, which means that supporting new events may have impact on the user experience and UI, the middle tier and storage.
 Rolling out changes that impact this area while upwards of 50,000 users are actively placing orders, has proven to be a fragile process and requires them to schedule down time to ensure safe deployment.

-The CIO has heard about microservices and serverless architectures, and is interested in exploring how Service Fabric and Azure Functions may help the team to be more agile in their development cycle with impact across features, support their goals for continuous delivery, help them with a lean and effective DevOps strategy, and ultimately help with cost control as they grow and support peak periods.
+The CIO has heard about microservices and serverless architectures, and is interested in exploring how Docker, .NET Core, Service Fabric and Azure Functions may help the team to be more agile in their development cycle with impact across features, support their goals for continuous delivery, help them with a lean and effective DevOps strategy, and ultimately help with cost control as they grow and support peak periods.
 The solution must be capable of supporting increased ongoing and peak loads yet also control costs by making better use of available infrastructure.
-The team also needs tools for monitoring health and more easily managing deployments, rollbacks and recovery in the event of failure.

 In addition, the CIO is looking for a solid strategy around securely exposing and managing solution APIs for both internal and partner consumption.
 For partners, he is looking for a way to support a partner ecosystem that is easy to setup and manage.